ada-u/chocoflake/README.md

 `chocoflake` is an implementation of twitter Snowflake concept.
 This provides generating IDs based on time in a distributed environment.

-### ID Specification

-The IDs consist of four elements:

- - timestamp
- - region id
- - server id
- - sequence

-You can specify any bit length to each element.

 ## Usage

 ### Prerequisites